lankydan/java9-interfaces-playground/markdowns/welcome.md

   void doStuff();
 }
 ```
-So here we have a class that has sitting around nice and happy as it has implemented the method defined on the interface and requires no other work to be done.
+So here we have a class that is sitting around nice and happy as it has implemented the method defined on the interface and requires no other work to be done.
 And then we come along without a care in the world and add a new method to the interface.

 ```java
 public interface MyNewInterface {